noahrizika/crypto-dashboard/README.md

 *Features*
 - Quickly find the latest information on ethereum-based cryptocurrencies
-- Friendly UI with easily-digestible visualizations
+- Friendly UI with easily-digestible visualizations (using Shadcn components)

 ## Getting Started